Aendoarphin/dms/README.md

 A straightforward internal knowledge base app for organizing and sharing information.
 Built with React and Supabase, it supports user authentication, article management, search, and tagging, with room for growth and future integrations.
 The whole idea is to create a very accessible source of job aids for all departments of a company.

+# Stack Summary
+Frontend
+- Vite + React with shadcn components
+- Tailwind and CSS for custom styling
+- React router for routing

+Backend
+- Supabase for database, authentication, edge functions, and file storage

+# Contributing

 ## Supabase Setup

 ### 1. Create Project